etopiei/blog/README.md

 # blog

 The software behind my blog.

-Running PHP and MYSQL in the backend.
+The only dependencies are PHP and Python.

 Super simple and lightweight.

 ## Install Instrcutions

-First install Apache and MYSQL then clone the blog to the server:
+To install locally/test:

+	$ git clone git@github.com:etopiei/blog.git
+	$ cd blog
+	$ python3 setupBlog.py

+	Answer the questions of the install script and it will set up the blog.

+	$ php -S localhost:8000

+Then you can view/use the blog on http://localhost:8000

+For installing to a server running apache:

-	$ cd /var/www/html/
+	$ cd /var/www/html
 	$ git clone git@github.com:etopiei/blog.git .

-Before you begin setup you must create a mysql database for the blog

-	$ mysql -u USERNAME -p PASSWORD
-	mysql> CREATE DATABASE DATABASENAME;

-Make sure you take note of the MYSQL username and password as well as the database name.

-## Dependencies for set-up script

-Make sure you have python3 installed and then run:

-	$ sudo pip3 install mysqlclient

-Now Run setup script:

 	$ python3 setupBlog.py

 	Answer the questions of the install script and it will set up the blog.

 ## Writing Posts

-Now just write posts in Vanilla HTML at: host.com/newPost.php The blog will be updated accordingly.
+Now just write posts in Vanilla HTML at: `/newPost.php`

+The blog will be updated accordingly.

+Edit posts at: `/editPost.html` you must first enter your U/P to access the enter edit mode, then enter them again, along with your changes to submit.

+Tbh the edit/writing system is very basic as I usually write my posts on disk and then just upload new posts. manually.
+But this can be improved with time.

+## Development Goals

+ - [x] Remove MYSQL dependency
+ - [] Add RSS Feed
+ - [] WYSIWYG Editor
+ - [] Add import/export capabilities
+ - [] Re-design

 ## Any extra questions